SonyCSL/Kadecot-JS/README.md

 ## WAMP API

 ### Samples
-The easiest way to understand how JSONP API works is to see sample files that you can find by accessing `http://[Kadecot|JS IP]:31413/samples/index.html` from your web browser.
+The easiest way to understand how WAMP API works is to see sample files that you can find by accessing `http://[Kadecot|JS IP]:31413/samples/index.html` from your web browser.

 <hr />
 ![KadecotQMaker9](readme.resrc/Tutorials.png)